FakeStandard/LeetCode-CSharp/Solution/1773.Count-items-matching-a-rule/README.md

-# 0897.
-Increasing Order Search Tree
+# 1173.
+Count Items Matching a Rule
 You are given an array `items`, where each `items[i] = [typei, colori, namei]` describes the type, color, and name of the `ith` item.
 You are also given a rule represented by two strings, `ruleKey` and `ruleValue`.

 The `ith` item is said to match the rule if **one** of the following is true: